huckleberrypie/device_Mattel_NabiSE/README.md

 * Mount points are flat-out wrong, but that's the least of our worries.

 ## Downloads
-There aren't any public releases
+There aren't any public releases atm due to the aforementioned issues.
+But yeah this repo's too good to pass up in case I need to send the sources for others to peek into and improve upon.